trothr/znetboot/clefonvm.md

 ## Reboot

-The ClefOS installer will automatically reboot.
+The ClefOS installer will automatically reboot when it normally completes.
 You do not need to be attached to your virtual console for this to happen.
 As a bonus for remaining connected, if you are still connected then you will again see many screens of Linux console boot message output scroll by.